Farm to Fork at Porterville Unified School District: A Q&A With PUSD’s Director of Student Nutrition Services Olga Sanchez

 Currently, we're in the first year of our two-year grant cycle.
 This first year has been focused on establishing connections with local farmers, sourcing ingredients, and testing new recipes for our school menu.
 As we move into the second year of the grant, I want students to have the opportunity to visit the farms, become familiar with their farming practices, and understand their impact on sustainability.
 Using metrics and tools from CAPS, these students can assess these farms’ environmental impact to help them understand the effects of food production on climate.

-Can you speak a little bit more about what inspired PUSD to apply for the Farm to Fork Incubator Grant Program?
+Can you speak a little bit more about what inspired PUSD to apply for the Farm to School Incubator Grant Program?

-Has the Farm to Fork Incubator Grant Program provided additional benefits beyond bringing in local food to PUSD?
+Has the Farm to School Incubator Grant Program provided additional benefits beyond bringing in local food to PUSD?

 Furthermore, engaging students in the process of selecting and tasting new recipes ensures that our menu reflects their preferences and reduces food waste.
 By involving our school community in nutrition services, we are fostering a sense of community and encouraging more informed eating habits.

-How have CAPS interns specifically contributed to the success of the Farm to Fork Incubator Grant Program?
+How have CAPS interns specifically contributed to the success of the Farm to School Incubator Grant Program?

 CAPS interns were actively involved in preparing some of the food for the Food Show and also contacted the local farmers to gather information about their farming practices and produce.
 The interns curated educational posters for the Food Show to inform their peers about the participating farms and their sustainability practices.
 Through their work, CAPS interns helped raise awareness of where our food was coming from and the farms we were supporting.